 Limitations & Important Notes

-- In Summary mode, reconciliation compares data imported into Synder (not your accounting ledger) against the payment platform.
-A “Reconciled” result does not confirm the data was correctly synced to your books.
-If Transaction Reconciliation shows “Reconciled” but you see discrepancies in your accounting software, check that your summaries are synced and your clearing account mapping is correct.
+• In Summary mode, reconciliation compares the data Synder imported (not your accounting ledger) against the payment platform.
+Therefore, a “Reconciled” result does not confirm Synder synced the data correctly to your books.
+If Transaction Reconciliation shows “Reconciled” but you see discrepancies in your accounting software, first check that your summaries synced and your clearing account mapping is correct.
 If the issue persists, contact Synder support with the specific differences so we can investigate and guide you through the mapping.

-- For PayPal and other integrations, reports must be uploaded manually — automatic download is not available for these platforms.
+• For PayPal and other integrations, you must upload reports manually — Synder does not offer automatic download for these platforms.

-- Synder matches based on IDs and amounts only.
-It does not compare transaction dates.
+• Synder matches based on IDs and amounts only.
+In other words, it does not compare transaction dates.

-- A period is marked as “Reconciled” only when zero transactions remain in the Discrepancy and Not Matched tabs.
+• Synder marks a period as “Reconciled” only when zero transactions remain in the Discrepancy and Not Matched tabs.

 FAQ